 On devices of compute capability 5.x or newer, each bank has a bandwidth of 32 bits every clock cycle, and successive 32-bit words are assigned to successive banks.
 The warp size is 32 threads and the number of banks is also 32, so bank conflicts can occur between any threads in the warp.
-See Compute Capability 5.x in the CUDA C++ Programming Guide for further details.
+See Compute Capability 5.x for further details.